Hire in Israel

 - NIS 10.5 plus V.A.T.

-This cost is deducted from management fees that is paid by the employee for his/her pension products.
+This cost is deducted from the management fees paid by the employee for his or her pension products.

 The services of the pension operations vendor also includes:

 - Depositing payments for employees